 I don’t use a mixer when making macaroons; the batter gets really sticky and I find it easier to mix using a wooden spoon or rubber spatula.

-To transfer the dough, I use my cookie scoop but you can also use regular spoons.
+You will need mini cupcake pans and, when transferring the dough, a cookie scoop helps but you can also use regular spoons.

-1 PREHEAT.
 Preheat your oven to 325F.
-Line muffin or cupcake pan with paper liners.
+Line a mini cupcake pan with paper liners.
+You’ll need two pans.

-2 COCONUT MIXTURE.
-In a large bowl, combine shredded coconut, condensed milk, vanilla extract and chocolate chips until well blended.
+In a large bowl, combine shredded coconut, condensed milk and vanilla extract.

-3 EGG WHITES.
-In another bowl, whisk egg whites and salt to medium peaks.
+In another bowl, whisk egg whites and salt.

-6 BAKE.
-Bake the coconut macaroons for 20-30 minutes or until the tops start to turn golden brown and a toothpick inserted in a few of the macaroons come out with minimal dry crumbs.
+Bake for 20-25 minutes or until the tops start to turn golden brown and a toothpick inserted in a few of the macaroons come out with minimal dry crumbs.

 Recipe FAQs